 This specialized training and expertise is essential: The spine and nerves that register pain are delicate, and everyone’s anatomy and pain tolerance are different.
 Pain medicine specialists are also experts in using a wide variety of medications, which can effectively alleviate pain for some patients.

-Physician anesthesiologists are medical doctors who specialize in anesthesia, pain management, and critical care medicine.
-While all physician anesthesiologists know how to treat pain, some choose to specialize in pain medicine and are especially skilled and experienced in taking care of people with chronic pain.
-If you suffer from chronic pain, consider seeing a physician anesthesiologist who specializes in pain medicine.
+Anesthesiologists are medical doctors who specialize in anesthesia, pain management, and critical care medicine.
+While all anesthesiologists know how to treat pain, some choose to specialize in pain medicine and are especially skilled and experienced in taking care of people with chronic pain.
+If you suffer from chronic pain, consider seeing an anesthesiologist who specializes in pain medicine.

 The pain medicine specialist will work with you and any other physicians, such as your primary care physician, surgeon, or oncologist, depending on the source of your pain.
 While other physicians manage and treat your medical conditions such as arthritis or cancer, the pain medicine specialist is in charge of diagnosing and treating your pain.